tal-z/WikiFlask/README.md

   -[x] have it return a JSON instead of a tuple
   -[x] have it take rvprops as a list
   -[x] have it  return more page info (pageviews, other stuff...)
+  - Add start and end date parameters to revisions_data method.
+    - Note: Will need to be checked inside of function.
+Wikipedia only offers single-page support for dates with Action API.

 - Pass data in url instead of re-querying Wikipedia:
   -[x] Pass existing users_and_timestamps variable